 My five-month journey through Japan (including a 1200 km pilgrimage on foot on the island of Shikoku) in 2014 has been a major source of inspiration.
 I am intrigued by the rich Japanese culture.

 I am 28 years old and I am now in my final year of the (part-time) Teacher in Art Education (DBKV) degree at ArtEZ in Arnhem; I hope to graduate this summer.
+Presently I work as art teacher at ARTIS-Ateliers, at the Amsterdam Royal Zoo.
+On a weekly basis, I guide children in making art here, with the animals as their source of inspiration.
 I find it important to discover the natural world around us with children, and drawing and painting are excellent resources for this purpose.
 I myself have experienced how nice and enriching it is to work with different materials and techniques.
 In a society in which children are more and more inside of their houses and behind screens, I think it is important to go out with children and to bring them into contact with physical reality through inspirational works of art.
 For my graduation project at ArtEZ I made various bird drawings and paintings.

 As part of my graduation, I did an internship at Taigh Chearsabhagh Museum in Scotland.
 The museum works with art in relation to nature.
 I have set up an education program that focuses on different groups: primary school children, mentally impaired people, and elderly people with dementia.
 For the children at the elementary school, I developed a lesson program that aimed to take the children outside as much as possible.
 In this internship, emphasis was put on the theme of landscapes: I developed assignments with different materials and techniques to draw and paint the local landscape in various ways.
 In this internship, I often had to be quite flexible because it was on a small island where things always went different as planned.
 I had to improvise a lot, which makes me happy.